-When you think of taking care of things in your home, your mini split unit may not be the first thing that comes to mind.
-But ongoing maintenance of your unit has many practical benefits, including energy efficiency, cost savings, overall comfort, and a longer life for the unit in general.
+Ongoing maintenance of your unit has many practical benefits, including energy efficiency, cost savings, overall comfort, and a longer life for the unit in general.

-To make sure you are properly cleaning your system, it’s a great idea to have the right equipment at the ready, including any accessories, coil cleaning systems, or mini-split bib kit units that can help you get the job done.
+To make sure you are properly cleaning your system, it’s a great idea to have the right equipment ready, including any accessories, coil cleaning systems, or mini-split bib kit units that can help you get the job done.

 If you’re ready to optimize your system’s performance, we’ve got you covered at Total Home Supply.
 Head on over to our mini-split accessories department to check out our many great offerings.